MONEY IN JAPAN

-When one decides to go study abroad, many questions arise, among which money is often center.
+When one decides to go study abroad, the first question is always about the money.
 Before going to Japan, there are a few things one needs to know.
-So here is some information about Money in Japan.
+So here are some information about Money in Japan.

 The Japanese currency is the Yen (￥).

 It is a cliche to say that the cost of living in Japan is high.
 One must simply be smart to find the right places to shop in.
-People get accustomed quickly to their surroundings and find out where to find what and for what price.
+People get accustomed quickly to their surroundings and easily find out where to get what and for what price.

-Also, there are the famous “100 Yen shops” (Cando, Daiso …) which one can see all over the country.
+Also, there are the famous “100 Yen shops” (Can do, Daiso …) which one can see all over the country.
 It is possible to find almost everything there.
-When on a budget constraint, one can spend a lot of time (and, eventually, money ^^) shopping there!
+If you need something, it is a must to check the 100 yen shop first before going to other shops.

 Japanese people usually pay by cash.
-Therefore, in order to make life easier in Japan, we recommend to own a card that can be used in most ATMs.
-So it is often necessary to open a bank account in Japan (see below).
-Indeed, card issued abroad may not work in all AMTs in Japan.
+Therefore, in order to make life easier in Japan, we do recommend to own a card that can be used in most ATMs.
+So it is necessary to open a bank account in Japan (see below) to avoid bank fees in case you are using international cards.
+Also, card issued abroad may not work in ATMS in Japan.

 How to open a Bank account in Japan:

-Therefore, if possible – especially if one intends to study in Japan for more than 3 months – we recommend to open a bank account.
-It will be convenient (and less costly) to draw cash from ATMs with an account in a Japanese bank.
-Further, monthly bills (rent, phone, water, electricity, gas …) can be drawn directly from the bank account though the automatic transfer service, thus avoiding the troubles of having to pay the bills one by one and making sure the payments are timely.
+If student intends to study in Japan for more than 3 months, we recommend to open a bank account.
+It will be convenient (and less costly) to withdraw cash from ATMs with an account in a Japanese bank.
+Furthermore, monthly bills (rent, phone, water, electricity, gas …) can be withdrawn directly from the bank account through the automatic transfer service, thus avoiding the troubles of having to pay the bills one by one and making sure the payments are timely.
 When working part-time, that will also be quite convenient.

-To open a bank account, you will only need your Residence card.
+To open a bank account, you will need your Residence card、Student Card and hanko.

 Upon opening your bank account, you will be provided with a debit card and a “bankbook” on which transactions will be printed from the ATM.